jec-project/JEC/README.md

 Bobcat is the default GlassCat implementation for the JDI specification.
 JDI implementations are built on the top of the [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) API.
 Decorators (`@Inject`, `@Injectable`, `@Qualifier`, etc.) make DI and IoC easier to use and clearer to read and maintain.

- > By using JEC-DCA, developers can create their own frameworks to implement the JDI specification.
+ > By using JEC-CAD, developers can create their own frameworks to implement the JDI specification.

 ## Wildcat: EJP Archetypes Manager